fcobo/libcupahof/README.md

 --------------------------------------------------------------------------------
 Contents of the package:
 --------------------------------------------------------------------------------
+- data - contains a pretrained SVM model for action recognition and test videos
 - include - contains all the software header files
 - src - contains all the software source files
 - tests - contains a program to test the library
-- makefile - used to compile the library, the documentation and the test program

 --------------------------------------------------------------------------------
 Requirements:
 --------------------------------------------------------------------------------
 This software has been tested on Windows 7 and Ubuntu 12.04 LTS (Precise Pangolin) with the following libraries:
 - OpenCV - v2.4.8 (required)
 - CUDA - v5.5 (required)